wangfowen/owenwangdotcom/_posts/2016-10-20-pathfinding-satisfaction.md

 {% image /images/pathfinding/satisfaction.png "" %}

-For this to make sense as a search problem, we have to look at a third axis that we actually make decisions on: choice.
+For this to make sense as a search problem, we have to look at a third axis that we actually make decisions on: choice (unless you're a time lord).
 We consider all the ways we could think and do things differently with our lives to try and increase our satisfaction.

-{% image /images/pathfinding/3d-satisfaction.png "" %}

-But this graph is too complicated to read, and I'm too lazy to make more like it, so we'll just look at it in 2D, with choice affecting satisfaction.
-Every moment in time there exists another one of these graphs.
+The 3D graph is too confusing to read however, so we'll just look at it in 2D, with choice affecting satisfaction.
+Every moment in time there exists another one of such graphs.

 {% image /images/pathfinding/choice.png "" %}